aurictest/auric-finance/README.md

 The governance is a clone of Compound's governance and consists of two parts.
 The first part is counting votes that an account has.
 This part is embedded directly into the contract through inheritance.
-Every account that wants to participate in governance should call function delegate(address) on the AUSC token, which will checkpoint the number of votes that the account has.
+Every account that wants to participate in governance should call function delegate(address) on the AUSCM token, which will checkpoint the number of votes that the account has.
 The votes will be issued to the address provided as a parameter.
 Minting and transferring tokens ensures that votes are moved accordingly, creating new checkpoints whenever.